Sunoyon/face-recognition/README.md

 # DLIB Face Recognition Service
+A face recognition service using dlib library.
+This service exposes a REST API which will take two face images and identify whether they are from same person or not.

-A face recognition service using dlib.
-The service is built over flask-rebar framework.
+The service is built over flask-rebar framework and containerization support is provided using dockerfile.

 Features:
 *   Expose dlib face recognition service by REST API
-*   Use underline parameters in API for both detections and recognition
+*   Expose underline parameters of dlib in the API for both face detections and recognition

-Packaging:
+Packaging: The service provides standard production packaging as follows.
-*   Environment (dev/ prod/ test) configuration support
+*   Environment (dev/ prod/ test) configuration management
 *   Logger configuration
 *   Error management in HTTP layer
 *   DTO management